EddyLuten/lib-semver/README.md

 ## Installation ##

-Simply include the `source/semver.c` file into your project and make the `include/semver.h` file available in your include path.
+Simply add the `source/semver.c` file to your project and make the `include/semver.h` file available in your include path.

 ## API ##